Erasmus2016/backend/README.md

 _player.js_ - This class represents a player object with its properties.

+_playerList.js_ - This class represents a collection for all connected players for a game.

 _question.js_ - This class handles the questions and answers requests.

 **config**-Folder: